Dave Kingman

 The 6' 6" Kingman was a power hitter, who twice led the National League in home runs.
 Known for his long home runs, Kingman hit one measured at over 530 feet.
 Kingman struck out frequently, and posted a low batting average and on-base percentage.
 His 1,816 strikeouts was the fourth-highest total in MLB history at the time of his retirement.
-As a result of the increase in frequency of strikeouts in the intervening period, he ranked 22nd as of September 2022.
 Kingman finished in the top 25 voting for National League Most Valuable Player four times (1972, 1975, 1976, and 1979) and American League Most Valuable Player once (1984).

-Upon retiring, Dave Kingman was 16th on the all-time home run list and tied for 4th on the all-time Grand Slam list with 16 (tied with Hank Aaron and Babe Ruth).
+Upon retiring, only eighteen other players had more home runs than Kingman for a career and he was tied for 4th on the all-time grand slam list with 16 (tied with Hank Aaron and Babe Ruth).

 Early life

-Born in Pendleton, Oregon, in 1948, Kingman moved with his family to Denver, Colorado, in 1951, to Los Angeles, California, in 1954 and finally to Mount Prospect, Illinois, as Kingman's father worked for United Airlines and moved the family as needed for his career.
-Kingman attended Prospect High School, where he was a center and a forward on the basketball team, being named All-Area, a wide receiver and safety on the football team, and a star pitcher on the baseball team.
+Kingman was born in Pendleton, Oregon, in 1948, and moved with his family to Denver, Colorado, in 1951, then to Los Angeles, California, in 1954, and finally to Mount Prospect, Illinois.
+Kingman's father worked for United Airlines and moved the family as needed for his career.
+Kingman attended Prospect High School, where he was a center and a forward on the basketball team, being named All-Area; a wide receiver and safety on the football team; and a star pitcher on the baseball team.
 Kingman threw a no-hitter against Niles North High School on April 6, 1967.
 In his final high school game, he hit four home runs and pitched a two-hit shutout.

 Amateur career

-He was drafted by the California Angels out of high school in the second round of the 1967 Major League Baseball draft, and by the Baltimore Orioles in the first round of the 1968 draft, but chose, instead, to attend the University of Southern California (USC) to play college baseball for the USC Trojans under coach Rod Dedeaux, after a year at Harper Junior College in Palatine, Illinois.
-Kingman began as a pitcher before being converted to an outfielder.
+Kingman was drafted by the California Angels out of high school in the second round of the 1967 Major League Baseball draft.
+Instead of signing with them he chose to attend Harper Junior College in Palatine, Illinois.
+After a year he moved on to the University of Southern California (USC) to play college baseball for the Trojans under coach Rod Dedeaux, and was selected by the Baltimore Orioles in the first round of the 1968 draft.

+He began as a pitcher at USC before being converted to an outfielder.

 In 1969, Kingman had a 11–4 win–loss record with a 1.38 earned run average (ERA) and batted .250 with four home runs and 16 runs batted in (RBIs) as a part-time hitter for USC.
 In the 1970 USC NCAA Championship Season, Kingman hit .355 with nine home runs and 25 RBIs, exclusively as a hitter, despite missing time mid-season due to injury.

 In 1970, Kingman was named an All-America and led the Trojans to the College World Series championship, along with teammates, pitchers Steve Busby, Jim Barr and Brent Strom.
 Kingman was then selected by the San Francisco Giants with the first pick of the 1970 secondary phase draft.